stackhpc/ansible-slurm-appliance/ansible/roles/alertmanager/README.md

   alertmanager commandline as `--{{ key }}={{ value }}`.
 - `alertmanager_default_receivers`:

-The following variables are templated into the [alertmanager configuration](https://prometheus.io/docs/alerting/latest/configuration/):
+The following variables are templated into the alertmanager [main configuration](https://prometheus.io/docs/alerting/latest/configuration/):
 - `alertmanager_config_template`: String, path to configuration template.
 The default is to template in `alertmanager_config_default` and `alertmanager_config_extra`.
 - `alertmanager_config_default`: Mapping with default configuration for the